cogdog/fork-on-the-range/fork-this.md

 **------------ CHORUS ------------**

 ```
-How often at night, when the heavens were bright,
+How often at night, when the Courier code's bright,
-With the light of the twinkling stars
+'Gainst the background of vim or vi,
-Have I stood here amazed, and asked as I gazed,
+Did I sit there in shock, as the wrong file took the walk
-If their glory exceed that of ours.
+To the Great Bit Bucket in the Sky.
 ```

 **------------ CHORUS ------------**